cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 check-off task, the students are encouraged to take a few minutes and try again.

-For each _lab report task_ you must take some notes, save a screen shot, and/or record some data for your lab report.
+For each _lab report task_ you must take some notes, save a screenshot, and/or record some data for your lab report.
 Students can start working on their lab report during their lab session, but will likely need to continue working on their lab report after the lab session.
 The lab